Skip to main content

 From Professional Networking to Content Copycatting: Are You Guilty?

 LinkedIn has changed from just a place for professionals to connect to a spot where people share lots of different things they create.
 But as this change happens, there's a big problem: many people aren't giving credit to the original creators.
 It's like how in Pashto music, once a song gets popular, everyone sings it without caring about who made it.
 Similarly, on LinkedIn, when someone posts something good, others often copy it or share it without saying who originally made it.
-This isn't fair to the person who came up with the idea and it raises questions about what's right and wrong when it comes to owning ideas.
-It's really important for people on LinkedIn to understand and respect the work of others.
+This isn't fair to the person who came up with the idea, and it raises questions about what's right and wrong when it comes to owning ideas.
+People on LinkedIn need to understand and respect the work of others.
 Giving credit to the person who made something not only shows that you appreciate their work, but it also helps create a community where people are respectful and work together.
-Even if you can't directly say who made something, just mentioning that it...
+Even if you can't directly say who made something, just mentioning that it's a copy can make a big...

 No Advertising is not Digital Marketing! (only)